 Throughout most of history, there has often been a boogeyman - an enemy or an opponent so strong, so furious, they have kept a nation awake at night and rulers wringing their hands in frustration, as they scramble to tackle this foe.

-The Vikings, who hailed from three Scandinavian countries: Denmark, Norway, and Sweden were known as fierce and formidable foes who went largely unopposed throughout their reign in history from AD 700 to 1100.
+The Vikings, hailing from Denmark, Norway, and Sweden, were known as fierce and formidable foes who went largely unopposed throughout their reign in history from AD 700 to 1100.

 During this 400 year period, known by many as the Viking Age, the Viking people were both feared and respected for their skill with weaponry and armor, on which we will focus on throughout the course of this article.